ejp-rd-vp/resource-metadata-schema/template/BiobankOrPatientRegistry.md

 > **Note** This field is `optional`

 ## PopulationCoverage
 Gives an indication of the part of the population covered by this biobank/patient registry.
-This field is optional.
-When supplied it must consist of one or more of the following values: National, International, Regional.
-When more than one value is applicable, it should be separated by commas.

-*Example:*
-National|International
+This field must have 1 of the following values: "National", "International", "Regional" or "European".
-> **Note** This field is `optional`
+> **Warning** This field is `required`

 ## Theme
 It consists of 1 or more IRIs separated by commas.
 When set, it specifies relevant ontology concepts